chaplin89/CoolFiles/README.md

     var fa = new CoolAccess();
     byte[] myFileContent = (byte[])fa.CoolFile.dat;

-And CoolFile will do the magic!
+And CoolFiles will do the magic!

 If there are invalid C# characters in your file name, say CoolMyInvalidCharacters@##.dat you can write: